How to Select the Best Internal Medicine Board Review Qbank in 2024

 Some individuals do not use a Qbank for their board preparation.
 Whether it’s the internal medicine board review, the internal medicine shelf exam or the SPEX exam, consider these questions if you think a Qbank is best for your continuing education:

-As you answer these questions along your search for a pediatrics board review, consider the many options available along the spectrum of clinical practice, time, and money, such as the following:
+As you answer these questions along your search for an internal medicine board review resource, consider the many options available to you along the spectrum of your investment of time and money, such as the following:

-• Live courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period (when there’s not a global pandemic).
+- Live or online courses or “boot camps,” which offer peer-to-peer interaction and “force” you to make exam preparation a priority over a two- to four-day period.
 As a side benefit, you get to focus your practice questions with little distraction.
-Check out the ACP IMBR board review courses or the annual Mayo Clinic Internal Medicine Board Review course.
+Check out the ACP Internal Medicine Board Review courses or the annual Mayo Clinic Internal Medicine Board Review course.

 Picture yourself in each of these settings: Sitting at your desk, googling “atrial fibrillation” on your computer as you self-study.
-Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
+Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens.
 Or watching lectures online and reviewing board review questions during a live course.
 Or answering hundreds of curated internal medicine questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all three scenarios.
 You need to be ruthlessly honest with yourself about what is best for you as you consider these options.

 If you believe you still need an internal medicine Qbank, read on.
 If not, you can save time and click on another internal medicine board review article on the web.